FM Broadcast Filing Window - Class D FM stations in Alaska

 Alaska Class D FM stations must protect other broadcast facilities, including LPFM stations and FM translators using contour overlap.
 A Class D station may receive interference from other stations.
 A Class D station is secondary and is subject to displacement by full-service FM broadcast stations but is protected by other Class D stations, LPFM stations and FM translator stations.

-Class D FM stations are currently required to protect full-service and low power TV channel 6 stations however those protection requirements are expected to go away after July, 2021.
+Class D FM stations are currently required to protect full-service and low power TV channel 6 stations.

 NCE applicants are required to have “assurance” to use the site that is proposed on the application.
 Assurance is not a binding contract but instead is a “meeting of the minds” or otherwise, a general understanding that if the applicant is granted a construction permit, the applicant should be allowed to build at the site.
 The FCC will require the name and phone number for a site contact during the application process.